Projects

 Despite this, there remains high unmet need for mental health and psychosocial support and services (MHPSS).
 This is particularly so for children and adolescents living in the East Asia and Pacific region because of the stigma around mental health, and substantial barriers to accessing quality services and support.

-The aim of this multi-country study is to identify how MHPSS can be implemented for children and adolescents in the East Asia and Pacific region.
+The aim of this multi-country study was to identify how MHPSS can be implemented for children and adolescents in the East Asia and Pacific region.

 • Identify a priority package of MHPSS actions that relate to: responsive mental health services; prevention; and mental health promotion